 Chairperson

-The Board will elect one of their number as Chairperson of their meetings and may determine the period for which he or she is to hold office.
+The Board will elect one of their number as Chairperson, and may elect one of their number as an additional Chairperson, of their meetings and may determine the period for which those persons are to hold office.
+If the Board elects more than one Chairperson, those Chairpersons will decide between themselves how the roles and responsibilities of the Chairperson will be exercised.

-Where a Board meeting is held and:
+Where a Board meeting is held and

-a Chairperson has not been elected as provided by Sub-Clause (1); or

-the Chairperson is not present within 10 minutes after the time appointed for the holding of the meeting or is unwilling to act;
+no Chairperson is present within 10 minutes after the time appointed for the holding of the meeting or each Chairperson is unwilling to act;

-the Directors present will elect one of their number to be Chairperson of the meeting.
+the Directors present will elect one of their number to be the chairperson of the meeting.

-Alternate Director

-A Founding Member Director or a Music Industry Director may appoint a person (whether a Member of the Company or not) to be an Alternate Director in his or her place during such period as he or she thinks fit.

-An Alternate Director is entitled to notice of meetings of the Directors and, if the appointor is not present at such a meeting, is entitled to attend and vote in his or her place.

-An Alternate Director may exercise any powers that the appointor may exercise and the exercise of any such power by the Alternate Director shall be deemed to be the exercise of the power by the appointor.

-The appointment of an Alternate Director may be terminated at any time by the appointor notwithstanding that the period of the appointment of the Alternate Director has not expired, and terminates in any event if the appointor vacates office as a Director.

-An appointment, or the termination of an appointment, of an Alternate Director shall be effected by a notice in writing signed by the Director who makes or made the appointment which is served on the Company.

 Delegation by Board of Directors to Committee

 The Board may, by instrument in writing, delegate to one or more Committees (consisting of such of their number as they think fit) the exercise of such of the functions of the Board as are specified in the instrument, other than this power of delegation.